Apra487/Weather-Ninja/README.md

 # Weather-Ninja
-A simple weather web-app built with vanilla JS using Accuweather API.
+A simple weather web-app built with vanilla JS using Accuweather AP.